High-Stakes-UPRM/HighStakes/README.md

 ### Prerequisites

-You need to have installed:
+You need to have installed: \
-HighStakes Repository
+ HighStakes Repository\
  Node.js

 ### Installing

-Load your terminal and navigate to the folder containing the High Stakes  directory.\
+Load your terminal and navigate to the folder containing the High Stakes  directory, we used CMD but the process is the same in Linux console.\
-On Windows CMD:

 ```
 C:\Users\User> cd (drag HighStakes from FileExplorer)
 C:\Users\User\Documents\GitHub\HighStakes>
 ```
-On Linux Terminal

 Once inside the project directory, we must install all necessary dependencies by running: